unitaryfund/mitiq/docs/source/guide/executors.md

 print("\nQuantum results:\n", *executor.quantum_results, sep="\n")
 ```

-To run a circuit of sequence of circuits, use the `Executor.evaluate` method.
+To run a circuit or sequence of circuits, use the `Executor.evaluate` method.

 ```{code-cell} ipython3
 import cirq